Published on October 26, 2021

 Interval cancer – Cancers detected between mammogram screenings, that could have been overlooked or are rapidly growing tumors.

 Overdiagnosis – In this case, the cancer is there, but is not relevant.
 This can apply to both in situ and invasive cancers.
 In other words, by the time the woman dies cancer would not have progressed to any stage that would have caused her health problems.
-So, while the cancer is actually there – the diagnosis causes stress during the remaining lifetime and doesn’t lead to a longer or more fulfilling life.
+So, while the cancer is actually there – the diagnosis causes stress during the remaining lifetime and doesn’t lead to a longer or more fulfilling life, and/or the treatment may lead to illness or death.

 Figure 2, Loberg et al., Breast Cancer Research (2015)